suklav/Artificial-Intelligence/private/Readme.md

-Work with files in Windows and Ubuntu
+Work with code in other machines.